Sagardeep77/Shatranj/README.md

 # How to connect local git repository with github repository(linux .deb)
 1. install git in the specified directory or in root.
     $ npm install git
-2. to set name and email for git globally
+2. to set name and email for git globally.
-    $ git config -global user.name "YOUR_NAME"
+    $ git config -global user.name "YOUR_NAME".
-    $ git config -global user.email "YOUR_EMAIL"
+    $ git config -global user.email "YOUR_EMAIL".
 2. Run the following commands :
     $ git clone https://github.com/roparzhhemon/myremoterepo.git